-In 2021, the average training budget for large companies was 17.3 million, while midsize companies spent 1.3 million.
+In 2021, the average training budget for large companies was $17.3 million, while midsize companies spent $1.3 million.
 When organizations are looking for cost optimization, it's important to ensure the money spent on learning is an investment with visible results.
-Formal training has been the main focus of corporate learning and development (L&D) for a long time, but now priorities are beginning to shift to accommodate employee preference: 68% of employees prefer to learn or train in the workplace, while 58% of employees prefer to learn or train at their own speed.
+Formal training has been the main focus of corporate learning and development (L&D) for a long time, but now priorities are beginning to shift to accommodate employee preferences.
+Around 68% of employees prefer to learn or train in the workplace, while 58% of employees prefer to learn or train at their own speed.
 What is clear is that learners prefer more autonomous learning in the workplace, and taking this into consideration leads to better engagement and training ROI.

-Autonomous learning is closely tied to the concept of self-directed learning (SDL), which dates back to Malcolm Knowles' studies on self-directed andragogy.
+Learner autonomy, or autonomous learning, is closely tied to the concept of self-directed learning (SDL), which dates back to Malcolm Knowles' studies on self-directed andragogy.
 He defined it as "a process in which individuals take the initiative without the help of others in diagnosing their learning needs, formulating goals, identifying human and material resources, and evaluating learning outcomes."

 Why is learner autonomy important for corporate learning?

 L&D departments have had to adjust and transform tremendously in the past decade.
 First, the digital revolution has moved much of the learning online, then the pandemic moved much of the workforce out of the office.
 The subsequent workforce realignment placed extra strain on the employees as well as the L&D departments.
-As shown by the LinkedIn Workplace Learning Report, leadership development is the top priority of corporate L&D, closely followed by upskilling and reskilling projects.

 Adult learners want self-direction